On this page:

-|6′ privacy fence||$5||$10|
+|6′ privacy fence||$5||$14|

-|4′ picket fence||$2||$5|
+|4′ picket fence||$3||$5|

 Types of Fences

 The type of fence you have can really affect how much it will cost to paint or stain.
-If you’re putting up a new fence or if you’ve purchased a house that already had a fence around the property, it’s important to take into account the type of fence.
+If you’re putting up a new fence or if you’ve purchased a house that already had one around the property, it’s important to take into account the type of fence.

 Painting and Staining Cost Factors

-Let’s talk about some of the things that go into the process of repainting a fence.
+There are a few things that go into the process of repainting a fence.

 Height and Style

-The biggest deciding factor in the cost of repainting or staining your fence is the height and style of the fence.
-A six foot high privacy fence is going to take a lot more paint than a four foot picket fence.
+The biggest deciding factor in the cost of repainting or staining your fence is the height and style.
+A six-foot-high privacy fence is going to take a lot more paint than a four-foot picket fence.

 Prepping your Fence

 If your fence has old rotting boards, they will need to be repaired or replaced before you can start painting.
-Nail holes should be filled and sanded and any limbs or grass should be trimmed around your fence before you start the painting process.
+Nail holes should be filled and sanded, and any limbs or grass should be trimmed around it before you start the painting process.

 This might sound silly, but color choice is a big deal when it comes to painting something as visible as a fence.
 Ideally, the color or stain you choose should enhance the natural qualities of your house, the fence itself, or your landscaping.

 Spray Paint or Paint Rollers

 Deciding whether to use paint rollers or a spray device is another big factor in the cost of fence painting.
 Using paint rollers adds time and hard physical labor to the project but may be cheaper.

-Regardless of what method you chose, the process of applying paint to a surface is a difficult job and requires a careful attention to detail, especially if you have a complex fence.
+Regardless of what method you choose, the process of applying paint to a surface is a difficult job and requires careful attention to detail, especially if you have a complex fence.

 Even if you plan to paint or stain your fence yourself, you should still get an estimate of the cost for professionals to do the job for you.
 Should you be unable to complete the project yourself, already having a fair price in mind will make the selection process easier.

-These are some of the things you need to think about when deciding to repaint or stain your fence.
-Many DIY enthusiasts don’t get that a whole lot goes into the process of painting an existing fence from the cleaning to the type of painting you want to do.
-You also have to consider the complexity of the fence design.
-All these things can contribute to how much it costs to paint your fence, but you also need to take into consideration if it would be easier in the long run to hire a professional to do the job for you.
-Regardless of your decision, having the information a DIY project calculator can give you is invaluable.
+These are some things you need to think about when deciding to repaint or stain your fence.
+Many DIY enthusiasts don’t understand that a whole lot goes into the process of painting an existing fence, from the cleaning to the type of painting you want to do.
+You also have to consider the complexity of the design, as that will impact how much effort will be needed to resurface it.